-Dr. Johnson is a cognitive psychologist with a background in cognitive neuroscience.
-She has been teaching courses related to biological and cognitive psychology for ten years.
-Currently, Dr. Johnson is investigating the neural components of episodic memory, as well as the complexity of face perception across race and gender.
-In addition, she also examines motivation in online, blended, and traditional learning modalities for both students and faculty using best practice models.
+Dr. Ruth Johnson is a cognitive psychologist with a background in cognitive neuroscience.
+Her previous research has examined the neural aspects of visual and tactile perception, as well as the components of episodic memory.
+Currently, Dr. Johnson is investigating the complexities of facial processing biases in attention using a change detection paradigm.
+In addition, she also explores educational differences in traditional and online learning modalities for both students and faculty using best practice models.

 Babb, S., Stewart, C., & Johnson, R. (2013).
 Applying the Seven Principles for Good Practice in Undergraduate Education to Blended Learning Environments.
 In L. Kyei-Blankson & E. Ntuli.
 (Eds.), Practical Applications and Experiences in K-20 Blended Learning Environments (pp. 192-212).
 Hershey, PA: IGI Global.